sveetch/django-palette/README.rst

     which does not install it itself. axios
-    Library for a HTTP client to perform requests with *Promise* support. qs
+    Library for a HTTP client to perform requests with *Promise* support. webpack
-    Library to stringifying data, required to send form POST with content type ``application/x-www-form-urlencoded``. webpack
     Common tool to manage assets and build scripts.
 @babel/core